Install SQL Server 2016 R Services

 To change the amount of memory reserved for the database, see Server memory configuration options.

-To change the number of R accounts that can be started by SQL Server Launchpad, see Modify the user account pool for machine learning.
+To change the number of R accounts that can be started by SQL Server Launchpad, see Scale concurrent execution of external scripts in SQL Server Machine Learning Services.

 Install additional R packages